-Launch: The ICEYE-X3 mission was launched on 5 May 2019 as demonstration payload of York Space System's (Denver, CO) S-class satellite bus.
+The ICEYE-X3 (Harbinger) mission was launched on 5 May 2019 at 05:41 UTC, as a demonstration payload of York Space System's (Denver, CO) S-class satellite bus.
 Harbinger was launched on an Electron KS mission of Rocket Lab on the STP-27RD mission from New Zealand's Māhia Peninsula, sponsored by the U.S Army.
 The payloads on this mission included the ICEYE-X3, BridgeSat's optical communications payload and Enpulsion of Austria's Field Emission Electric Propulsion system.

 • SONATE, an experimental 3U CubeSat of the University of Würzburg, Germany

 • DoT-1, a (Demonstration of Technology) microsatellite (18 kg) of SSTL, UK